-The Interfaces are operated via the Neumann RCS remote control software, which is installed on a desktop or laptop computer.
-Some parameters of the DMI-2 portable can be accessed directly at the interface.
+The Interface is operated via the Neumann RCS remote control software, which is installed on a desktop or laptop computer.
 The computer is connected to the DMI via a USB port and a USB to RS 485 interface converter.
-If a large number of microphones is used, several DMI-2’s or DMI-8’s can be cascaded.
+If a large number of microphones is used, several DMIs can be cascaded.
 In this case, each digital microphone interface can be addressed individually.

 In addition to a word clock input and output, the DMIs also have an internal word clock generator.
 If no master word clock signal (e.g. from a mixing console) is present at the input, the DMI internal word clock is used automatically to synchronize the microphone channels, and the signal is switched to the word clock output.

 External commands such as "On Air" (red light) can be controlled via a 9-pin user port.

 The DMI-8, an eight-channel version of the digital microphone interface is considerably simplifying the setup for multichannel applications.

 In addition to the proven functions of the two-channel DMI-2: